eventsauce-extended/eventsauce-aggregate/README.md

 By default, EventSauce aggregate events based on apply{EventClassName} [convention](https://eventsauce.io/docs/event-sourcing/create-an-aggregate-root/).
-This library provides an aggregation of an event based on a dedicated attribute.
+This library enables event application based on a dedicated attribute, not based on the method name.

 #### Usage